Showing posts sorted by relevance for query Goldrunner. Sort by date Show all posts

 Grab your joystick!

-During my time away (wow, that made me sound like a criminal) I was enjoying videos by many YouTubers - ugh, I hate that expression.
-Anyhow, people like Trusty, PJ Neiland and those Vertical Blankers have released several amazing Atari ST videos.
-Go on, click those links and take a look for yourselves - but remember to come back here afterwards.
+During my time away (wow, that made me sound like a criminal), I was enjoying videos by many YouTubers - ugh, I hate that expression.
+People like Trusty, PJ Neiland, and the Vertical Blankers have released several amazing Atari ST videos.
+Click on those links and take a look, but remember to come back!

-Earlier in February, Into The Vertical Blank released a massive video about many different ST shooters.
-One of which was called Zog by Chris Lloyd who designed it using SEUCK by Palace Software - and this acronym stands for Shoot 'Em Up Construction Kit.
+Into The Vertical Blank released a video about different ST shooters.
+One of which was called Zog by Chris Lloyd (designed using SEUCK by Palace Software).
+That acronym stands for Shoot 'Em Up Construction Kit.
 Now, one thing I did pick up from their video was his American pronunciation of SEUCK.
-I can't speak for all ST nutters over here in Blighty, but everyone I knew pronounced it as a human sound effect: Schhhhuck!
+I can't speak for all ST nutters over here in Blighty, but I pronounced it as a dirty plughole sound effect: Schhhh'uck!

-Ah...
-Okay, so it was just a few of us crazy fools over here then?
+Ah, it was just a few of us crazy fools over here?
 Damn, let's move on quick...

 Am I getting old and slow?

-Chris released Zog in 1990 and it appears to be his one and only shooter 'em up (at least for the Atari ST).
-The gameplay is typically simple; a vertical-scrolling shooter with nothing flashy or fancy as you might imagine - but this is homebrew stuff we're talking about.
-The docs are pretty thin on the ground but perfectly explain the gameplay: shoot everything that moves.
+Chris released Zog in 1990, and it appears to be his one and only shooter 'em up.
+The gameplay is typically simple; a vertical-scrolling shooter with nothing flashy or fancy, but this is homebrew stuff we're talking about.
+The docs are pretty thin on the ground, but perfectly explain the gameplay: shoot everything that moves.
 Even shoot the stuff that doesn't move.
 And that sums up this perky little shooter very nicely.

-Our ship(s) manoeuvre very spritely, but that doesn't mean avoiding the bullet hell is easy.
-Well, certainly not for me thanks to my old man's reactions.
-Fortunately, Zog supports two-player mode which is absolutely superb!!
-Another cool thing is the use of autofire.
-Yep, no need to hysterically bash the button and I loved this little 'cheat' a lot if I'm honest.
+Our ship(s) manoeuvre spritely, but that doesn't mean avoiding the bullet hell is easy.
+Well, certainly not for me, thanks to my old man's reactions.
+Fortunately, Zog supports two-player mode, which is absolutely superb!!
+Another cool thing is the use of autofire, and I loved this little 'cheat' a lot - if I'm honest.

-Right then, it's got to that point where I stop waffling on and show yet another screenshot...
+Right then, it's got to that point when I stop waffling and show another screenshot...

 Aesthetics

-Visually, this is a pretty neat game considering that it isn't commercial and also reminds me somewhat of Frenetic.
-I've played a few games developed with SEUCK and none will blow you away.
-However, it looks pretty good and the scrolling is smooth(ish) albeit with a slightly reduced screen size.
+Visually, this is neat considering it isn't commercial, and reminds me of Frenetic.
+I've played a few games developed using SEUCK, but none blew me away.
+However, this looks good, and the scrolling is smooth(ish), albeit with a reduced screen size.
 Enemy sprites move predictably, making their way across your screen briskly as the landscape scrolls - a positive testament to the ability of this underrated development tool.

-Sadly, there is no title music and all in-game sound effects are the traditional zaps and zings you've heard before.
-These YM effects are good but a decent background chiptune would have been a miles better option.
+There is no title music, and all sound effects are the traditional zaps and zings you've heard before.
+These YM effects are good, but a decent background chiptune would have been a much better option.

 Steve, stop complaining because this is public domain!
-Sheesh, that idiot fella?
+Sheesh, that idiot.
 Hey, it's screenshot time...

 A message you see a lot.
 Argh, if only the gameplay was better optimised...